 Now that you have an idea and a general vision of your app, you may have one question that restrains you from throwing yourself into this risky adventure: “How much money will I make?”
-Your answer strongly depends on your business niche, app platform, monetization strategy, and the various other factors that we will discuss later in this article.
+Your answer strongly depends on your business niche, app platform, monetization strategy, and various other factors that we will discuss later in this article.

 How Does the Platform Influence Potential Earnings?

-From the factors that we explored in this section of the article, it seems like Apple can guarantee you more paying users due to its strong presence in high-revenue markets, while Google can give you wider market coverage and downloads.
+From the factors that we explored in this section of the article, it seems like Apple can guarantee more paying users due to its strong presence in high-revenue markets, while Google can give you wider market coverage and downloads.

 What Are the Types of Revenue Models?